oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 In our project, the DAO pattern was used to manage data access and manipulation within the PostgreSQL database through the Sequelize ORM in the Node.js environment.

 ### Model-Controller
 In our project, the Model-Controller (or Model-View-Controller, MVC) pattern is used to organize the application structure and clearly separate responsibilities between data management (Model) and business logic (Controller).
 This approach promotes a modular and scalable backend application structure.
-In the backend context, a view (view) is not used; requests are made using Postman.
+In the backend context, a view is not used; requests are made using Postman.

 ### Chain of Responsibility
 The Chain of Responsibility is a behavioral design pattern that allows you to pass requests along a chain of handlers.
 Each handler in the chain has the ability to process the request or pass it on to the next handler in the chain.
 This pattern decouples the sender of a request from its receiver, giving multiple objects a chance to handle the request.